 As CEO and General Counsel, Cathy Cato is responsible for leading the legal, corporate, integrity, operations and policy functions at the VI.
-She is supported by the General Manager, Integrity Operations and Policy, the General Manager, Corporate Services, and the Director, Budget Independence and Strategy.
+She is supported by the General Manager, Integrity Operations and Policy and the General Manager, Corporate Services.

 About Cathy Cato